ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 If you want to focus on business software development you can work within a single company, focusing solely on that company's needs.
 Or, you can work in an agency that does contract work for other companies.

 This kind of work is a great way for people already working in a field to transition to software development.
-If you are already employed in a non-programming job, there's a fair chance you know some of that company's inefficiencies.
+If you are already employed in a non-programming job, there's a fair chance you know some inefficiencies in your company's workflows.
 You may be able to write code that addresses these inefficiencies; this is how many people start to write code that's used in a professional context.
 Be careful though, because software that's not fully thought out and tested can cause major disruptions to a company if it does something wrong.
 And these issues can be hard to spot, because everybody assumes that since the process is automated, it's being done correctly.
 A small error can cause big, costly issues, and you don't want to be responsible for that as your first professional programming experience.

 [top](#top)